microsoft/TechExcel-Migrate-SAP-RISE-to-Azure/Docs/03_Monitor_SAP_security/03_Monitor_SAP_security.md

 Here is another image from the same article.
 It details deployment steps and the typical teams involved in the steps.
 We previously deployed the SAP cloud appliance.
 For this lab we followed the steps listed to connect SAP and Sentinel.

 ![Deployment Steps.png](../../media//DeploymentSteps.png)

+### Reference
+- This link is the overview for the overall solution: [MS Learn: Solution overview](https://learn.microsoft.com/en-us/azure/sentinel/sap/solution-overview)